Modeling CO Line Profiles in Shocks of W28 and IC44: MHD Shock Modeling

 \section{MHD Shock Modeling}

-\cite{draine_theory_1993} review interstellar shocks in the interstellar medium, in which supernova explosions are amongst the major sources.
+\citet{draine_theory_1993} review interstellar shocks in the interstellar medium, in which supernova explosions are amongst the major sources.
 In the rest frame of the shock, its structure can be divided into three regions: the pre-shock region, the radiative zone, and the post-shock region.
-The preshock material is heated and ionized by upstream (`precursor') radiation.
+The preshock material is heated and ionized by upstream (`precursor') radiation and cosmic ray.
 As it reaches the shock transition, deceleration in flow velocity occurs (in the shock rest frame).
-In the radiative zone, kinetic energy is transferred into thermal energy and entropy increases strongly.
+In the radiative zone, kinetic energy is transferred into thermal energy, and entropy increases strongly.
 The post-shock gas cools down as it moves further from the shock, where gas and dust could be irradiated by photons that propagated far downstream.

-In scenarios such as the interaction of shock fronts with a molecular clouds, strong magnetic fields are usually present.
-The Paris-Durham shock model\footnote{\url{https://ism.obspm.fr/shock.html}} (\cite{gusdorf_sio_2008}, \cite{flower_interpreting_2015}, \cite{godard_models_2019}) provides modelling for such magnetic-dominated shocks with, assuming that the B--field is transverse to the direction of propagation.
+In scenarios such as the interaction of shock fronts with molecular clouds, strong magnetic fields are usually present.
+The Paris-Durham shock model\footnote{\url{https://ism.obspm.fr/shock.html}} \citep{gusdorf_sio_2008,flower_interpreting_2015,godard_models_2019} enables modelling for such magnetic-dominated shocks with, assuming that the B--field is transverse to the direction of propagation.

 For two-fluid shocks, the magnetic fields are responsible for separating the flow into neutral flow, and ionic flows which experience magnetic drag, coupling to the magnetic fields.
 Despite taking up small fraction in mass, ionic flow strongly affect shock dynamics.
-For two-fluids shock, three types of solutions are possible: C (continuous shock), J (jump shock), and a mixed CJ (or C*), depending on whether the shock transition smoothly from super- to subsonic speed as it decelerates. (\cite{draine_theory_1993}, \cite{draine_magnetohydrodynamic_1983})
+For two-fluids shock, three types of solutions are possible: C (continuous shock), J (jump shock), and a mixed CJ (or C*), depending on whether the shock transition smoothly from super- to subsonic speed as it decelerates \citep{draine_theory_1993,draine_magnetohydrodynamic_1983}.

 We generated four a-priori C-shock models to investigate the resulting line profiles.
 Properties of CO(2-1) line profiles for each shock model are shown in Table \ref{tab:shockmodels}.
-We generated a priori C-shock models with preshock density $\num{5e3} \leq$ n(H$_{\rm 2}$ $\leq \num{2e4}$ cm$^{-3}$, shock velocity $35, 60$ km s$^{-1}$, dimensionless magnetic factor b $=B \: (n_{H})^{-1/2} \sim 2.5, 2.8$ $\mu$G cm$^{-1.5}$ , and age estimates from 5,000-10,000 years.
-Line-profiling will require separate post-processing, which is discussed in detail in Section \ref{sec:RadTransPredictions}.
+We generated a priori C-shock models with preshock density $\num{5e3} \leq$ n(H$_{\rm 2}$ $\leq \num{2e4}$ cm$^{-3}$, shock velocity 35 and 50 km s$^{-1}$, dimensionless magnetic factor b $=B \: (n_{H})^{-1/2} \sim 2.5, 2.8$ $\mu$G cm$^{-1.5}$, and shock ages estimates from 5,000-10,000 years.
+Line-profile calculations will require separate post-processing, which is discussed in detail in Section \ref{sec:RadTransPredictions}.